2010 Summer League Rosters: New Jersey Nets

 Ruoff is a shooter out of West Virginia who didn’t shoot very well in his first professional season.
-He spent in Belgium, playing for Liege and averaging 6.6ppg in the Belgian league.
-But he shot almost four three pointers a game to get that mark, and hit them at only 32%.
+He spent it in Belgium, playing for Liege and averaging 6.6ppg in the Belgian league, but he shot almost four three-pointers a game to get that mark, and hit them at only 32%.
 He scored 244 points on 227 shots.
 In Belgium.
 The Nets need shooters, but there are other options out there.

 Scoring that efficiently cannot be overlooked, though.
 The lowest field goal percentage Siler has ever shot anywhere, ever, is 68.9%.
 That is simply ridiculous, and it makes a team want to overlook the flaws in his game.
 Rightly.
 Siler has a chance.

-Trybanski was the only 30 year old Polish centre in the D-League this season.
+He was the only 30-year-old Polish centre in the D-League this season.
 Playing for the Reno Bighorns, Trybanski averaged 15.6 minutes, 7.2 points, 3.8 rebounds and 1.8 blocks per game, shooting 66% from the field and 69% from the line.
 He bookended his season nicely, totalling 10 points, 6 rebounds and 9 blocks in the second game of the season, and 17 points, 10 rebounds and 6 blocks in the penultimate one.
 For two games, at least, the potential Jerry West saw in him was realised.

 Trybanski has actually already signed a contract for next season, joining up with Czech Republic team BK Prostejov.
 I guess he just wanted to give the NBA one final shot on the dismount.

-Unfortunately, like Beverley, Uzi is still not much of a ballhandler or a shooter.
-But Beverley scored a gig with Olympiakos this year as a defensive role player.
+Unfortunately, like Beverley, Uzi is still not much of a ball-handler or a shooter.
+But Beverley scored a gig with Olympiacos this year as a defensive role player.
 Uzoh could get something similar down the road.
 Or, if he gets something even better then that, he is a logical Keyon Dooling replacement.
 Time will tell.